FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="makeawebrtcjwt"></a>
 # **MakeAWebrtcJwt**
-> string MakeAWebrtcJwt (InlineObject inlineObject)
+> string MakeAWebrtcJwt (CreateWebRTCToken createWebRTCToken)

 Make a JWT for WebRTC calling